AlokSharma-MAIT/1238_MODGURU/README.rst

 7. Install (Installation procedure):
 1. Open directory where you copied '|GURUR|.apk'.
 2. Click the file to install the application.
-3. Click 'OK' in the requirements dialog box to continue with installation process.
+3. Click 'OK' in the requirements dialogue box to continue with installation process.
 4. Wait till application installs.
 5. Click 'Open Application' to run the application.